Skip to main content

 The SiteGPT CLI is the first-party command line interface for managing SiteGPT from a terminal, script, or AI assistant.
 It lets you create chatbots, add training content, configure appearance and behavior, inspect conversations, manage leads, invite team members, and review account usage without opening the dashboard.
+The installed command is:

 When to use the CLI

-Automate setup Create a chatbot, add website knowledge, configure settings, upload icons, and verify everything from one workflow.
+Create a chatbot, add website knowledge, configure settings, upload icons, and verify everything from one workflow.

-Try before signup Let an AI agent create a temporary chatbot from a website before the user has a SiteGPT account.
+Let an AI agent create a temporary chatbot from a website before the user has a SiteGPT account.

-Manage knowledge Add links, websites, sitemaps, files, YouTube videos, text snippets, cloud sources, and custom responses.
+Add links, websites, sitemaps, files, YouTube videos, text snippets, cloud sources, and custom responses.

-Run support operations Review conversations, tags, messages, leads, escalations, and support handoff state.
+Review conversations, tags, messages, leads, escalations, and support handoff state.

-Use with AI agents Give personal AI agents a scoped CLI profile, a skill file, JSON output, and safe workflows for operating SiteGPT.
+Give personal AI agents a scoped CLI profile, a skill file, JSON output, and safe workflows for operating SiteGPT.

-Connect MCP server Connect Claude and other remote MCP clients to SiteGPT with browser-based OAuth approval.
+Connect Claude and other remote MCP clients to SiteGPT with browser-based OAuth approval.

 Choose your CLI flow

-Situation Start here The user does not have a SiteGPT account yet or wants to try SiteGPT from a website URL Agent-first onboarding The user already has a SiteGPT account, token, or saved profile Install and log in
+The user does not have a SiteGPT account yet or wants to try SiteGPT from a website URLAgent-first onboarding

-inside an account.
-If the goal is to see a working chatbot before signup, use
+New customers can still log in first and create their first chatbot directly inside an account.
+If the goal is to see a working chatbot before signup, use agent-first onboarding.

 Quick start: no account yet